simon-ritchie/apysc/docs_src/source/animation_return_value.md

 # Each animation interface return value

-This page will explain each animation interface, such as the `animation_move`, return value (`AnimationBase` instance).
+This page explains each animation interface, such as the `animation_move`\, return value (`AnimationBase` instance).

-## Each interface will return the subclass instance of the AnimationBase
+## Each interface returns the subclass instance of the AnimationBase

-Each animation interface will return the subclass instance of the `AnimationBase`.
-For example, the `animation_move` interface will return the `AnimationMove` instance and the `animation_x` interface will return the `AnimationX` instance.
+Each animation interface returns the subclass instance of the `AnimationBase`\.
+So, for example, the `animation_move` interface returns the `AnimationMove` instance, and the `animation_x` interface  returns the `AnimationX` instance.

-The `AnimationBase` class has common animation interfaces, such as the `start` (method to start animation), `animation_complete` (method to bind the animation complete event), `target` (property of the animation target).
+The `AnimationBase` class has the standard animation interfaces, such as the `start` (method to start animation), `animation_complete` (method to bind the animation completion event), `target` (property of the animation target).

 ## Basic usage

-Each return value class is in the apysc package (e.g., `ap.AnimationMove`) and you can use it to the type annotation.
+Each return value class is in the apysc package (e.g., `ap.AnimationMove`).
+Therefore, you can set the type annotation with it.

-The following code example is using the `animation_x` method interface and get an `AnimationX` instance to start and bind the animation complete event with it.
+The following code example uses the `animation_x` method interface.
+And You get an `AnimationX` instance to start and bind the animation completion event with it.

 ```py
 # runnable